 If possible, you should bring details of when you had any MMR immunisations when you enrol at the University.
 If you have not had two doses of MMR, please discuss this with your GP.
 You'll also be able to discuss it with someone from the Health Centre when you arrive so don't worry if you are not sure what you need.

-Meningitis C: If you left school or college in the UK this summer, you should already have been offered the meningococcal C vaccine.
+Meningitis and Septicaemia: If you left school or college in the UK this summer, you should already have been offered the meningococcal C vaccine.
 If so, you do not need another dose.

 If you have not already been offered the vaccine, please talk to your GP about it before you start University (or as soon as possible afterwards).
 You'll also be able to discuss this with someone from the Health Centre when you arrive so don't worry if you are not sure what you need.